MorS25/CreepyCam/README.md

 CreepyCam
 =========

-Security camera using the Raspberry Pi
+Security camera using the Raspberry Pi that saves a picture only when motion is detected.
+This is accomplished using the differential images method which is a simple motion detection method for black and white images.

 Installation
 ===========